Audio Cables – How To Use Them & Where Best To Buy Them

 What’s the difference between analogue cables and digital optical cables?

 The difference lies in the way that they transmit audio information.
 Digital cables transmit digital information in 1’s and 0’s, otherwise known as binary code.
-While analogue cables operate through transmitting electrical audio signals.
+While analog cables operate by transmitting electrical audio signals.

 Another important question to answer in terms of analogue cables is: what’s the difference between unbalanced and balanced cables?
 Unbalanced cables are comprised of a ground wire and a conductor wire, and they are more likely to pick up unwanted noise and interference.